-- St. John's CEP School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Report these using CPOMS - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- Greenfields Community Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Contact the Senior Leadership Team, DSL or SENCO - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This is provided through PSHE themed days and assemblies throughout the school year.